-There remains uncertainty in the geopolitical landscape that may bring tougher economic conditions for both VPL's licensees and members, in particular the uncertainty and associated risks surrounding Brexit and the impact of COVID-19.
-VPL members continue to be impacted by the changes within the music business, particularly with increasing access to music videos via online services meaning their 'use' in the broadcasting and public performance markets has been in decline.
+There remains uncertainty in the geopolitical landscape that continues to bring tougher economic conditions for both VPL's licensees and members, in particular the uncertainty and associated risks surrounding Brexit and the growing financial cost pressures across the UK.
+VPL members continue to be impacted by the changes within the music business, particularly with increasing access to music videos via online services meaning their 'use' in the broadcasting and public performance markets continue to decline.